 4. Interest on Loans

 If a company has borrowed money, it must pay interest.
-These interest payments reduce PBT.
+These interest payments are an expense that reduce PBT.

 How Can Businesses Improve Their Profit Before Tax?